tesfamic/CarND-Vehicle-Detection/writeup.md

 > When multiple scales of smaller window are chosen, the number of search windows increase.
 As a result, the prediction accuracy gets better.
 However, the time to predict for a single image frame gets larger.
 With one or two scales, the number of search windows is lower.
 As a result, I got high number of false positives with faster prediction time.
 That is one of the issues.
 In addition, the pipeline sometimes fails to detect the car when the car in the image appear somehow far from the camera.
 Further, there are false detections when the image contains some shadow and metal barriers.

-> To make the pipeline robust, one option is to use additional feature vectors and by using tracking system, as presented in the course material.
+> Using additional features and some form of tracking system, as presented in the course material, could make the detection more robust.